nisahumairah/WADProject/README.md

 ### INTRODUCTION

 ### OBJECTIVES
+- Promote a healthy lifestyle among muslims
+- integrate faith with fitness
+- ensure easy access and usability
+- encourage community engagement and support

 ### FUNCTION AND FUNCTIONALITIES
 **A. Workout Log Management** <br/>
 **B. Goal & Progress Dashboard (Nurfathin Atirah)** <br/>
 **C. Nutrition & Meal Planner** <br/>
 **D. Daily Islamic Motivation (Nur Alia Alina)** <br/>

++ **Main Purpose**:To inspire and uplift users on their fitness journey by providing daily Islamic reminders, quotes, or motivational content that promotes discipline, self-care, and spiritual well-being in alignment with Islamic teachings.

+**Core Functionalities:** <br/>

+**1. Daily Islamic Motivation (Post CRUD)**
+- Admin or authorized users can create daily motivational posts.
+- Each post includes:
+   + A short Islamic quote or reminder (e.g., from the Qur'an or Hadith)
+   + Optional description or reflection
+   + Image or visual design for aesthetic appeal
+   + Difficulties level (beginner, intermediate, advanced)
+   + Category/tag (e.g., “Discipline,” “Gratitude,” “Strength”)
+- Post can be:
+   + Created  (only by the author)
+   + Updated/Edited (only by the author)
+   + Deleted (only by the author or admin)
+   + Viewed/Read publicly <br/>
+   + Users can like or bookmark motivational posts
+   + Users can share posts to social media or within the app.

 **E. Workout Routine Sharing & Forum (Nur Nisa Humairah)** <br/>

 + **Main Purpose**: To allow users to share their workout routines, engage in discussions, and provide support or motivation to other users. <br/>